HaugrNet/eds/README.md

 ## Release Plan

-This is the CWS 1.2 development branch, following features are planned:
+This is the CWS 1.2 development branch, with the these features planned:

 * [Inventory Report](https://github.com/JavaDogs/cws/issues/56)
 * [Enable CORS](https://github.com/JavaDogs/cws/issues/65)